learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 ## Objectives
 You will be able to:

-* Explain the intuition behind standard error
-* State the mean and variance of the "sampling distribution of the mean"
-* Visualise the spread of samples as a function of sample size
-* Compute the standard error of the samples mean.
+* Calculate and interpret standard error
-* Relate the practice to central limit theorem

-#### Background and Terminologies:
+## Background and Terminologies:

 In order to learn the **population mean**, we dont measure the whole population.
 Instead, we take a random sample and use **sample mean, ( x_bar or $\bar{x}$ )** to estimate population mean **( mu or μ )**.
 The sample mean is usually not exactly the same as the population mean and depends upon the values of samples chosen, however the population mean remains fixed.
 While using **sample mean** to estimate population mean, we come across **sampling error**, which directly relates to the **standard deviation** of a sampling statistic (e.g. mean values).
 This difference can be caused by many factors including poor survey design, biased sampling methods and the randomness inherent to drawing a sample from a population.